jefo/computer-master-bot/packages/bot-machine/AI_AGENT_FRAMEWORK_REQUIREMENTS.md

 ## 5. Recommendations

-For the `bot-express` project, we recommend prioritizing the implementation of these findings to validate their impact.
+For the `bot-machine` project, we recommend prioritizing the implementation of these findings to validate their impact.
 The next immediate step is to **integrate Zod for schema-defined business logic commands**, as this provides the most significant and immediate improvement to the framework's robustness and DX for all stakeholders, both human and artificial.